akbasmert/InnovaFinal/README.md

 -> The Innova Store application is designed using the MVVM architecture.

--> The application consists of three screens: Main Screen, Detail Screen, Cart Screen and Favorites Screen.
+-> The application consists of four screens: Main Screen, Detail Screen, Cart Screen and Favorites Screen.

 -> When a search is performed, the data from the API is filtered and displayed after entering the first three letters.

--> The games added to favorites are saved using CoreData.
+-> The products added to favorites are saved using CoreData.

 -> Unit Tests and UI Tests were written to test whether the application works properly.